9. Orderbook#

 select_expression

 A select query that returns the orders from which the order book must be rebuilt.
 The order data must have data for the time range requested for the order book, and its order must match the execution sequence of the exchange.
-Additionally, each engine has mandatory columns needed for the proper reconstruction of the order book.
+Additionally, each engine has mandatory columns to reconstruct the order book properly.

 time_expression

-Either a timestamp at which the order book should be rebuilt, or a time interval which specifies all order books which should be rebuilt.
-If a single timestamp is provided, the state of the order book at that time will be built.
-All order books within the range will be rebuilt if an interval is specified.
+Either a timestamp at which the order book should be rebuilt, a list of timestamps, or a time interval specifying all order books that should be rebuilt.
+If a timestamp, or list of timestamps is provided, the state of the order book at that time (or each time) will be built.
+All order books within the range will be rebuilt with the provided interval (duration) if an interval is specified.

 engine

 Which engine the order book should use to rebuild orders.
-The engine specification is currently mandatory and the order book execution engine will not attempt to guess which engine matches the provided market data.
+The engine specification is mandatory, and the order book execution engine will not attempt to guess which engine matches the provided market data.

 product